gooddata/gooddata-ui-sdk/libs/sdk-ui-tests/README.md

 Additional BackstopJS modes are also available:

+-   `npm run backstop-reference` - build storybook and take reference screenshots for all stories
--   `npm run backstop-reference` - take reference screenshots for new stories
+-   `npm run backstop-reference-nobuild` - take reference screenshots for all new scenarios for existing stories
 -   `npm run backstop-approve` - update screenshots that differ from reference

-Note: the 'backstop' commands do not trigger `build-storybook` script.
+Note: the 'backstop' commands do not trigger `build-storybook` script except for `npm run backstop-reference`.
-Also remember: backstop can run in incremental mode and can filter test scenarios to exercise
+Also remember: backstop can run in incremental mode and can filter test scenarios to exercise.
+To run specific scenarios, pass a `--filter=<scenarioLabelRegex>` argument (case sensitive).

 ## Technical Funny Stuff